ayushsingh82/Nexchange/Readme.md

 - ✅ Swap NEAR → SOL / ETH / USDC and more via AI-optimized execution
 - ✅ Stake directly on Solana staking pool or EVM staking pools and near staking pools from your NEAR wallet
-- ✅ Execute DeFi actions (lend, borrow, yield farm) across chains
 - ✅ Use one wallet (NEAR) to interact across multiple ecosystems
-- ✅ Automate treasury and DAO operations with verifiable results
+- ✅ Automate treasury and DAO operations with verifiable results (coming soon)
+- ✅ Execute DeFi actions (lend, borrow, yield farm) across chains  ( coming soon )

 All actions are powered by signed **intents**, which are interpreted and executed by a decentralized network of **solver nodes**.